Shuyib/mentorship-workflow/README.md

 todo

 # Resources
+Please ask your mentor to provide these books and or resources
-Grokking Machine and Deep Learning
+* Grokking Machine and Deep Learning
-Machine learning bookcamp
+* Machine learning bookcamp
+* Beat #1 in Kenya on [Rosalind](https://rosalind.info/problems/locations/)
+* Try tutorials of interest [Galaxy](https://training.galaxyproject.org/)